rontarrant/gtkDcoding/docs/_posts/2019-05-03-0032-accelerator_keys.md

 ---
-title: Image on a Menu
+title: Adding Accelerator Keys to MenuItems
 layout: post
 description: How to use an image in a MenuItem.
 author: Ron Tarrant